My Main Page with Links to My Other

 Howard Kahane and Nancy Cavender argue

 argument.
-They look for the strongest versions of arguments.
 They simplify to increase

 human psychology to reasoning.

+The arrangement of fallacies herein is not concise enough.
+Some of the authors' fallacies are forms of more general fallacies.
 The slippery slope is a form of false cause.
-Guilt by association is a form of
+Guilt by association is an

 unpopular truths.